What is gravy?

 Gravy again: Now we can come the crux of all this, and that is how, since everyone wants to enjoy proper gravy, they are at the same time deeply afraid of attempting to make it.
 I have written about it and demonstrated it countless times, but still people ask, 'How do you make gravy?'.

-Here at the Delia Online Cookery School we can show just how easy it is...do watch our video below.
+Here at the Delia Online Cookery School we can show just how easy it is, click the image to watch our video

 This recipe is from Delia's Complete How to Cook.
 Makes about 570ml

 First of all remove the meat or poultry from the roasting tin.

 Place the tin over a gentle direct heat, and have a bowl ready, then tilt the tin and you will see quite clearly the fat separating from the darker juices.
 So now you need to spoon off the fat into the bowl using a tablespoon, but remember, you need to leave 1-1½ tablespoons of fat, along with all the juices, in the tin.
 Now let the fat and juices begin to bubble, turn the heat up to medium, use a wooden spoon to scrape all the crusty bits from the base of the tin, adding a rounded tablespoon of sauce flour.
 Then using circular movements, with the wooden spoon, blend it into the fat, juices and crusty bits as quickly as you can.